-An LL.M. is usually completed in one year of full-time study and is ideal for law school graduates and attorneys that need to gain expertise in a specific area of law.
+An LL.M. is usually completed in as little as 18 months and is ideal for law school graduates and attorneys that need to gain expertise in a specific area of law.
 International attorneys that need to develop a fundamental understanding of U.S. law, for example, will pursue an LL.M. in U.S. Law to speed up the process of passing a state bar exam and becoming a practicing attorney in the United States.

 LL.M. curriculums focus on different legal topics such as tax law, employment law, intellectual property, and international law to help prepare students to advance their career in the field of their choosing.